RyanMetin/slush-angular2/templates/app/README.md

 npm start
 ```

-This will transpile your TypeScript and open app in your browser.
+Open the app in your browser with LiveReload.